Let’s Talk Pulse Oximetry

 Limitations of pulse oximeters

-Here is a really good graphic that shows a good reading vs an inaccurate one:
+Here is a really good graphic that shows a good pulse oximeter reading vs an inaccurate one:

 If your oxygen levels are in the normal range (textbook normal range for oxygen saturations is 92% to 100%) it definitely does not mean you aren’t suffering nor having a potentially severe asthma attack.
 It just means that you are still able to oxygenate your body.
 When an asthmatic’s oxygen levels start to trend downward is when immediate medical attention is required (if you aren’t already at the hospital or doctors office) as it can be a sign of impending respiratory failure.

 I want to really stress that symptoms trump numbers.
 I’ll say it again: SYMPTOMS TRUMP NUMBERS.
-If you are having difficulty breathing go off that vs the number you see on a screen.
-I teach new respiratory therapists, nurses and interns etc that you always treat the patient and not the numbers you see.
+If you are having difficulty breathing, consider that before the number you see on a screen.
+I teach new respiratory therapists, nurses, and interns that you always treat the patient and not the numbers you see.

 While pulse oximeters are great & can be a handy little tool, knowing exactly what they do and their limitations can be helpful.